-&lt;sup>2 The term "tribal health program" means an Indian tribe or tribal organization that operates any health program, service, function, activity, or any facility funded, in whole or part, by the IHS through, or provided for in, a contract or compact with the IHS under the Indian Self-Determination and Education Assistance Act (25 U.S.C. § 5301 et seq.).
+&lt;sup>1 The term "tribal health program" means an Indian tribe or tribal organization that operates any health program, service, function, activity, or facility funded, in whole or part, by the IHS through, or provided for in, a contract or compact with the IHS under the Indian Self-Determination and Education Assistance Act (25 U.S.C. § 5301 et seq.)
 25 U.S.C. § 1603(25).

-&lt;sup>3 The term "Urban Indian organization" means a nonprofit corporate body situated in an urban center, governed by an urban Indian controlled board of directors, and providing for the maximum participation of all interested Indian groups and individuals, which body is capable of legally cooperating with other public and private entities for the purpose of performing the activities described in 25 U.S.C. § 1653(a).
+&lt;sup>2 The term "Urban Indian organization" means a nonprofit corporate body situated in an urban center, governed by an urban Indian controlled board of directors, and providing for the maximum participation of all interested Indian groups and individuals, which body is capable of legally cooperating with other public and private entities for the purpose of performing the activities described in 25 U.S.C. § 1653(a).
 25 U.S.C. § 1603(29).

 III.
-Background:

-The mission of the IHS is to raise the physical, mental, social, and spiritual health of AI/AN to the highest level.
-The vision of the IHS is healthy communities and quality health care systems through strong partnership and culturally responsive practices.
-The IHS will achieve its mission through three strategic goals: To ensure that comprehensive, culturally appropriate personal and public health services are available and accessible to AI/AN people; To promote excellence and quality through innovation of the Indian health system into an optimally performing organization; and, to strengthen IHS program management and operations.
+Background: The mission of IHS is to raise the physical, mental, social and spiritual health of American Indians and Alaska Natives to the highest level.
+The vision of IHS is healthy communities and quality health care systems through strong partnership and culturally responsive practices.
+IHS will achieve its mission through three strategic goals: to ensure that comprehensive, culturally appropriate personal and public health services are available and accessible to Al/AN people; to promote excellence and quality through innovation of the Indian health system into an optimally performing organization; and, to strengthen IHS program management and operations.

-The mission of the VA is to "care for him who shall have borne the battle and his widow and orphan."
-Those words were spoken by Abraham Lincoln during his second inaugural address and reflect the philosophy and principles that guide the VA in everything it does.
-The VA's priorities in service to all Veterans include:
+The mission of VA is to "care for him who shall have borne the battle and his widow and orphan."
+Those words were spoken by Abraham Lincoln during his second inaugural address and reflect the philosophy and principles that guide VA in everything it does.
+VA's priorities in service to all Veterans include: